 - Container host:

-- Container engine (or container runtime) — executable for running and managing containers
+- Container engine — executable for managing containers

 - Linux kernel — operating system foundation that’s shared by all containers running in the container engine